andreasimonetto/lsfmonacct/README.md

 URL API in order to display time series plots.
 To use it, you have to:

 * Configure URL API backend
-* Download latest jQuery 2.x from http://jquery.com/
+* Download the latest jQuery 2.x from http://jquery.com/
 * Uncompress it in `web/js` project's subfolder
-* Create symbolic link jquery.js -> jquery
+* Create symbolic link <jquery-you-download.js> -> jquery
-* Download latest non-commercial jQWigets 2.x from http://www.jqwidgets.com/
+* Download the latest non-commercial jQWigets 2.x from http://www.jqwidgets.com/
 * Uncompress and copy the `jqwidgets/` directory in `web/js` project's subfolder